Transcribing Violin and Viola Music for Cello

 The possibilities for using doublestops are much greater on the violin than on the cello.
 This is mainly because the cellist’s hand is so much smaller in relation to the cello fingerboard length than the violinist’s.
 The saying “double-stops make one good player sound like two bad ones” applies much more to the cello than to the violin.
 For this reason, in the “cellofun” transcriptions found on this website, the violinists’ double-stops (especially in melodic passages) have often been replaced by single notes for the cellist, with the missing notes being placed in the piano part when possible.

 In many other (non-cellofun) transcriptions for cello of violin music however, the original violin double-stops are maintained.
 This is probably out of fidelity to the composers’ original intentions, or perhaps also because the virtuoso cellist who was consulted for the transcription liked a challenge.
 Whatever the reasons, for cello transcriptions, the maintaining of awkward violinistic doublestops can create some extremely difficult passages in music that is not supposed to be particularly virtuosic.
 For example, when Piatagorsky helped Stravinsky to make a cello version of his Suite Italienne (the original source material is from the orchestral music for the ballet “Pulcinella” for which Stravinsky adapted themes from the music of Pergolesi), we can only wish he might have had a little more consideration for “normal” cellists’ quality of life.
-With its rapid scales in fifths and thirds, four-finger violinistic contortions etc, often in thumb position (the original key is maintained for the cello version, therefore it lies very often in the higher registers), there are so many difficult (or impossible) doublestopped passages that what was a delightful piece for violinists becomes a cellist’s nightmare:
+With its rapid scales in fifths and thirds, four-finger violinistic contortions etc, often in thumb position (the original key is maintained for the cello version, therefore it lies very often in the higher registers), there are so many difficult (or impossible) doublestopped passages that what was a delightful piece for violinists becomes a cellist’s nightmare.
+In the cellofun version of this piece, many of these horribly difficult doublestops have been removed:

 USING STOPPED NOTES INSTEAD OF THE VIOLIN’S ARTIFICIAL HARMONICS